sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 ndvi_epping = (E_B8 - E_B4) / (E_B8 + E_B4 + 1e-10)
 ```

-Because some `(B8 + B4)` where zero `1e-10` was added to avoid division by zero errors.
+Because some `(B8 + B4)` values may be zero `1e-10` was added to avoid division by zero errors.
 This does not meaninglfully change NDVI value.

 ### True NDVI Map - Richmond Park